About

 Slowik has held teaching appointments at Yale College, the Institute for Sacred Music at Yale, the Hartt School of Music and Dance, and the University of Massachusetts at Amherst, teaching undergraduate and graduate courses in music history, writing, performance, and music theory.
 In 2019 she was awarded “Associates in Teaching” funding by Yale’s Poorvu Center for Teaching and Learning to develop an undergraduate seminar entitled “Audile Technique” based on her research.
 Her commitment to equitable teaching practices led her to receive a Teaching Innovation Project Grant from Yale’s CTL to research inequitable citation practices in music scholarship and pedagogical materials.
 That research also led her to co-found #CiteBetter, a project aimed at disrupting exclusionary habits of citation in research and classroom settings across academic disciplines.

-A MacDougal Teaching Fellow at the Poorvu Center since 2020, she has run pedagogy workshops for graduate students on topics including Equitable Teaching, Course Design, Teaching First Generation and Low Income Students, Preparing and Delivering Effective Lectures, Leading Effective Discussions, Mental Health in the Classroom, and Mentoring Undergraduates.
+As a MacDougal Teaching Fellow at the Poorvu Center from 2020–2023, she ran pedagogy workshops for graduate students on topics including Equitable Teaching, Course Design, Teaching First Generation and Low Income Students, Preparing and Delivering Effective Lectures, Leading Effective Discussions, Mental Health in the Classroom, and Mentoring Undergraduates.

 Since 2018 Slowik has directed and taught students in the Yale Consort of Viols, a subsidiary of the Yale Collegium Musicum focused on introducing string players and other interested students to the viol and its literature.
 She is committed to a holistic and humanistic approach to teaching early music performance, mixing private and group lessons with informal sight-reading sessions, instruction in reading historical notations, and extra chamber music coaching for advanced students.